East African Federation: 2010s–2020s proposal

 On 9 May 2023, the drafting process resumed with a 20-day consultation with local stakeholders in Kenya.
 Salva Kiir disclosed on 7 June 2024 that consultations would be held in South Sudan in July 2024 and urged expediting the founding of the confederation.
 However, according to a 30 November 2024 press release, this consultation has been delayed.
 Rwanda and Tanzania have set dates for constitutional consultations.

 Somalia applied for membership in the EAC in March 2012, and acceded in December 2023.
 Somalia ratified the agreement on 4 March 2024, thus becoming the eighth member of the EAC.
 As of 7 June 2024, Somalia is preparing to integrate into both the Customs Union and Common Market.
+At a summit of the East African Community held in the Somali capital Mogadishu in October 2025, Hassan Sheikh Mohamud, President of Somalia, declared that Swahili will be incorporated at all levels of the country's school system.
+Aiming for further integration into the EAC further stated that "we want to see Swahili become a language of communication, trade and learning - even replacing English during our next conference".

 Kenyan President Uhuru Kenyatta proposed expanding the EAC to include Ethiopia in 2022.
 Speaking at the opening of the One Stop Border post in Moyale in 2020, Ethiopian Prime Minister Abiy Ahmed affirmed his commitment to regional integration saying that the east African people are one people and economic integration is a key goal for the region to achieve so as to unlock its potential.
 In April 2023, Secretary General Peter Mathuki suggested the EAC should consider admitting Ethiopia following Somalia's accession.
 On 8 April 2024, Ministry of EAC Arid and Semi-arid Lands and Regional Development Cabinet Secretary Peninah Malonza claimed the EAC and Ethiopia were in the final stages of negotiation for admission into the bloc.
 This was later contradicted by Ethiopian Ministry of Foreign Affairs spokesperson Nebiu Tedla said that Ethiopia had made no request to join the EAC and that "the information is baseless."
 In addition, Kenyan President William Ruto raised the idea of Comoros joining the EAC while signing an agreement for deeper bilateral cooperation between Kenya and Comoros in July 2023.
 Comoros and existing member Tanzania have a maritime border.